louis-heraut/API-OSO/install.md

 sudo systemctl status api-oso
 ```

-## Rebuild Production (Optional)
+## Finalisation
-If you need to rebuild the project later:
+Rebuild the whole app:
 ```bash
 cd ~
 make API-OSO_prod
 ```

 ## Generate a Key
 Generate a key for a user (example: `alice`):